eferrea/BCI-Master/README.md

 **Purpose of the BCI framework (BCIMat)**

-BCImat is a Matlab GUI-based program implementinhg a Brain-Computer Interface (BCI) decoder interpreting movement intentions from intracortical neural activity and converting them into cursor movements.
+BCImat is a Matlab GUI-based program implementing a Brain-Computer Interface (BCI) decoder interpreting movement intentions from intracortical neural activity and converting them into cursor movements.
 Neural activity is provided via two types of interface:
-1. a simulated set of cosine tuned neurons for testing purposes(simulation mode) before using it under real brain control,
+1. a simulated set of cosine tuned neurons for testing purposes (simulation mode) before using it under real brain control,
 2. a real neural interface using Blackrock 128 channel recording system (Blackrock Microsystems, Salt Lake City, USA, https://www.blackrockmicro.com/) via their cbmex code for real intracortical control (application mode).

 In the actual version, the "Statistics and Machine Learning Toolbox" is needed.
 In future releases, I will remove dependencies from this toolbox.

 **Purpose of the task controller (TrackM)**

 TrackM is an example software written in C++ implementing a standard task controller for a reaching task.
 The task controller allows users to perform sequential reaches to a target (green circle) starting from a central fixation circle (gray) with the mouse.
 This part of the software can be replaced (or expanded) depending on which behavioral task one wants to be performed.
 Therefore, despite this not being the core of the project, users can test the full BCI closed-loop functionalities by running the task controller simultaneously with the BCI Matlab framework.
 This part of the project can also be written in any other programming language as far as the VRPN methods are used to send and read the data to and from the BCImat interface.
-TrackM contains a main.cpp together with a class implementation of the vrpn server method (vrpn_server_class) which should be built with VRPN (for streaming the data via network) and SFML libraries (for graphical displays of targets to be reached).
+TrackM contains a main.cpp together with a class implementation of the VRPN server method (vrpn_server_class) which should be built with VRPN (for streaming the data via network) and SFML libraries (for graphical displays of targets to be reached).

 **Build the task controller project TrackM**

 The task controller folder TrackM contains the source code and a CMakeLists.txt to build the project under different OS architectures.
-Before using cmake to generate the build environment, TrackM requires the graphic library SFML (available at https://www.sfml-dev.org/download.php) and the virtual reality peripheral network library (VRPN) (available at https://github.com/vrpn/vrpn) to be installed on your computer.
+Before using CMake to generate the build environment, TrackM requires the graphic library SFML (available at https://www.sfml-dev.org/download.php) and the virtual reality peripheral network library (VRPN) (available at https://github.com/vrpn/vrpn) to be installed on your computer.
-After installing them, you can use cmake to generate the build environement.
+After installing them, you can use CMake to generate the build environment.
 In Windows, it is necessary to specify in the CmakeLists.txt the path of the include and library folders of SFML and VRPN libraries.
 Therefore, in the CMakeLists.txt you have to change the content of the SET command to match the full path of your include and lib directories for SFML and VRPN (5 lines in total).
 In practice what you have to change in the CMakeLists.txt is the following:
 SET(SFML_INCLUDE_PATH *\<change to the full path of your SFML include directory\>*)
 SET(VRPN_INCLUDE_PATH *\<change to the full path of your VRPN include directory\>*)
 SET(SFML_LIBRARY_PATH *\<change to the full path of your SFML lib directory\>*)
 SET(VRPN_LIBRARY_PATH *\<change to the full path containing vrpn.lib\>*)
 SET(VRPN_QUAT_LIBRARY_PATH *\<change to the full path containing quat.lib\>*)
-SET(SFML_DLL_PATH *\<change to SFML folder containig DLLs, they should be in sfml-install-path/bin\>*)
+SET(SFML_DLL_PATH *\<change to SFML folder containing DLLs, they should be in sfml-install-path/bin\>*)

 In Linux, it is not necessary to specify these folders unless libraries are installed in custom locations.

 macOS was not tested but the CmakeLists also contains specific instructions for it.
 With macOs the include and library folders should be probably specified.

-We tested vrpn version 7.33 and SFML version 2.5.1
+We tested VRPN version 7.33 and SFML version 2.5.1

 **VRPN Matlab client and server for BCImat**

 The BCImat framework is a Matlab program that uses Matlab executable (mex) versions of the VRPN client and server applications to exchange information with the task controller.
 Here, we provide precompiled versions of the vrpn_server.cpp and vrpn_client.cpp for 64 bit Matlab both in Mac and Windows.
-If they do not work, the vrpn_server.cpp and vrpn_client.cpp contained in ./BCI-mat/mex folder need to be mexed with the vrpn library (vrpn.lib) (see mexVrpnServerAndClient.m example on how to do it on Windows and Mac).
+If they do not work, the vrpn_server.cpp and vrpn_client.cpp contained in ./BCI-mat/mex folder need to be mexed with the VRPN library (vrpn.lib) (see mexVrpnServerAndClient.m example on how to do it on Windows and Mac).
 Please note that for a 64 bit Matlab version a 64 bit version of vrpn.lib needs to be built.
 Please also note that in Windows for successfully obtaining the Matlab executable of the VRPN server and client, the vrpn.lib needs to be built with the Runtime library Multi-threaded DLL (/MD).

 **Running the full BCI loop (TrackM + BCImat)**

 1. Edit the provided configuration file by entering a name for the Tracker (mouse pointer in this case) implemented in the task controller (TrackM) followed by @*<server_address>*.
 Also, a name for the Tracker (output of the BCI decoder) implemented in the BCI server is needed and followed by @<client_address>.
 Here TrackerTC and TrackerBCI are used as names followed by their IP addresses.
 They specify the addresses of the computers where the task controller and the BCImat framework run.
-Note that the task controller streams the information of the mouse pointer (*TrackerTC*) by implementing a VRPN server to the BCI framework and reads the information provided by the BCI framework (via *TrackerBCI*) by implementing a vrpn client to update the position of the controlled cursor.
+Note that the task controller streams the information of the mouse pointer (*TrackerTC*) by implementing a VRPN server to the BCI framework and reads the information provided by the BCI framework (via *TrackerBCI*) by implementing a VRPN client to update the position of the controlled cursor.
 A name of a port needs to be added to avoid conflicts when the task controller and BCI framework run on the same computer.
 The provided entry <6666> can be left unchanged.
 Also, the number of dots per inch for the specific screen resolution should be specified for pixel to mm conversions (not critical)
 In summary, the configuration file should look like that (when TrackM and BCImat run on the same computer):